MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

    - use only one type of exchanges (Topic), take care of bindings.
    - naming conventions for exchanges and queues.
       - exchanges start with x.
-        - xs_Weather - the exchange for the source (amqp user) named Weather to post messages
+        - xs_Weather - the exchange for the source (amqp user) named Weather to post notification messages
         - xpublic -- exchange used for most subscribers.
       - queues start with q